How to crop a video on a Mac

 Crop your first clip — offline

 Free to try on your Mac.
-Remove black bars, tighten the frame, zoom in — no account, no watermark, nothing leaves your device.
+Remove black bars, tighten the frame, zoom in — no account, no subscription, nothing leaves your device.

 Download Crisp for MacApple Silicon · macOS 12+ · Notarized